citrusvanilla/smart_cab/README.md

 ## Tasks

-The following tasks outline the implemenation of the final codebase in this repository.
+The following tasks outline the implemenation of the final AI agent and codebase in this repository.

 ### Implementing a basic driving agent
 We can first implement a driving agent by setting `action = random.choice(self.env.valid_actions)`.
 This effectively turns our smartcab into the realization of a ‘random walk’ in two dimensions.
 Its actions are random and the previously-realized state/action pair has no bearing on the present state/action pair as the agent has no memory.